mozbrick/brick/README.md

 By default, Brick uses Bower to pull in components, which means that they are not git repositories.
 If you would like to work on the components within their git repository, then run the following:

 ```
-bower install
+bower install       # we use bower to get the repository locations, so this is required
-grunt clone-repos   # clone all repositories to dev-repos
+grunt clone-repos   # clone all repositories to ./dev-repos/
 grunt build-dev     # build from repositories instead of bower

 ```